bbjornstad/bjornstad.dev/content/spacebar/linux-introduction.md

 appear based on the constituent components, I note that those moments are punctuated by a clean-configuration setup and a simple interface.
-Moreover, I think that Arch, while being opinionated at the top, more general level of sound processing, does not prescribe certain implementations, moreso than other distributions.
+Moreover, I think that Arch, while being opinionated at the top, more general level of sound processing, does not prescribe certain implementations, more-so than other distributions.
 In other terms, opinionated decisions are made to guide the project forward with good foundations, but the user is still afforded a great deal of freedom and flexibility to handle system problems or adjust behavior.

-Maybe we generally have earned our reputation amongst Linux users, as the bona-fide vegans of the Linux scene.
-As the saying goes, you will always know when you're talking to an arch Linux user, and now here you are reading my first blog post...about arch Linux.
+Maybe we generally have earned our reputation among Linux users, as the de-facto vegans of the Linux scene.
+As the saying goes, you will always know when you're talking to an arch Linux user, and now here you are reading my first blog post...about Arch Linux.